How to Prepare Radio Scripts for Production

 [FILTER] This will indicate to the engineer just how long the

-Engineer's script, put the script pages into plastic page covers.
-Arrange
+Engineer's script, put the script pages into plastic page covers in the ENG

 pages so that Page 1 and Page 2 will open together--with page 1 on the left